Vision for Graduate Assistants

-Refer to the Christian Formation and Ministry list for course descriptions.
+Refer to the list of Christian Formation and Ministry course descriptions.

-Go to the Graduate School Admissions site for further details.
-You may also request information on Wheaton College Graduate School.
+Go to Graduate School Admissions for further details.
+You may also request information from the Wheaton College Graduate School.
 Please keep in mind the application deadlines as you plan.